 The next device is the Sidechain Compressor, which is passive by default.
 To activate it, select a sidechain signal and bring down the Threshold.
 Additionally, change the Release so that the ducking fits to the groove of the track.

 The EQ is also enabled by default, in case the input signal contains more frequencies than desired.
 For example: the main drums of your song are coming from an (audio) drum loop containing both kicks and snares.
 The audio will be ducked whenever a peak enters the sidechain, and most of the time it is desired to only let the ducking happen when the kick is playing.
 In this case, bring down the Cutoff Frequency in the EQ, so that the ducking only happens when low frequencies are playing.

 The Sidechain Compressor, showing it only responds to low frequencies from a drum loop.

 Controls is an Audio Effect Rack with one single Chain inside.
-On this Chain are a Utility effect and two Auto Filters.
-All the essential parameters are mapped to Controls’ eight Macro knobs.
+On this Chain are two Utility effects and two Auto Filters.
+All the essential parameters are mapped to Controls' eight Macro knobs.